 NCAP is a three-year improvement programme to increase the quality of care that NHS Mental Health Trusts in England and Health Boards in Wales provide to people with psychosis.

 Commissioned by the Healthcare Quality Improvement Partnership on behalf of NHS England, NCAP is the next phase in the development of the National Audit of Schizophrenia.

 The scope of the new audit includes both inpatient and community care provided for people with a broader group of severe mental health problems.

 Key performance areas include the assessment and treatment of physical health, health promotion, prescribing practice, use of evidence-based psychological treatments and access to services at times of crisis.

 It will also include a detailed examination of the quality of care provided by Early Intervention in Psychosis teams and forensic mental health services.

 Year One: Core audit

 The first year of the audit (2017-18) included an audit of practice which has now closed.
-The core audit examined care being provided to people with by inpatient and outpatient services using the core audit standards (pdf), based on the 2014 NICE schizophrenia guidelines.
+The core audit examined care being provided to people with a psychosis by inpatient and outpatient services using the core audit standards (PDF), based on the 2014 NICE schizophrenia guidelines.

 The NCAP report was launched under embargo on 25 June 2018 at the International Congress of the Royal College of Psychiatrists and has now been published.
 You can access the national report under Core audit tools and report.